 Vitamin D helps with calcium and phosphorus absorption, essential to healthy bone formation.
 It also helps to support the immune system, regulating cell growth, helps reduce inflammation, increases muscle strength, aids the body in hormone production, and may help prevent depression.
-New research is showing that pregnant mothers may benefit from supplementing additional vitamin D outside of their prenatal vitamin to help prevent premature labour, pre-eclampsia, gestational diabetes and infections.
+New research is showing that pregnant mothers may benefit from supplementing additional vitamin D outside of their prenatal vitamin to help prevent premature labor, preeclampsia, gestational diabetes, and infections.
 Traditionally 400 IU of vitamin D3 daily is the suggested recommendation for pregnant women, but several experts are now suggesting supplementation should be up to 1000 IU per day.

 Instead of worrying about how much fat you eat in pregnancy, you need to be concerned with the types of fats you are eating.
-During your pregnancy you will be using up your fat stores to help sustain your growing baby.
+During your pregnancy, you will be using up your fat stores to help sustain your growing baby.
 Humans need a certain amount of saturated fats to produce cholesterol.
-Cholesterol is needed for formation of healthy cell membranes and is a precursor to all steroid hormones (progesterone, estrogen, FSH, ect).
-In order to maintain proper hormonal balance you need to be consuming adequate amounts of healthy saturated fats.
+Cholesterol is needed for formation of healthy cell membranes and is a precursor to all steroid hormones (progesterone, estrogen, FSH, etc.).
+In order to maintain proper hormonal balance, you need to be consuming adequate amounts of healthy saturated fats.
 Healthy fats are essential to a healthy pregnancy.